 The Portland International Raceway Track

-Portland International Raceway is only 1 mile (1.6 km) west of Interstate 5, easily accessible via MAX Light Rail’s yellow line, adjacent to Delta Park and close to Portland Expo Center and Portland Meadows horse-racing track.
+Portland International Raceway is only 1 mile (1.6 km) west of Interstate 5, easily accessible via MAX Light Rail’s yellow line, adjacent to Delta Park and close to Portland Expo Center.
 The road course has two configurations: a nine-turn course with a lap length of 1.915 miles (3.08 km) and a 12-turn course with a chicane (S-curve) and a total length of 1.967 miles (3.17 km).
 The facility also features a drag racing strip and a dirt course for motocross bikes.

 Cars, Cars, Cars